sagemath/trac_to_gh/Issue 4954.md

 # Issue 4954: Words_over_Alphabet should check the type of input alphabet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4954

 Original creator: slabbe